 Wavebreakmedia//Getty Images

-Why it works: Arch lifts work like toe yoga. '[It’s] a tough one because people don’t know how to activate the muscle, on top of the muscle being weak,' Ferrara says.
+Knee pain after running: How to spot and fix it: Arch lifts work like toe yoga. '[It’s] a tough one because people don’t know how to activate the muscle, on top of the muscle being weak,' Ferrara says.
 As you improve, you can make it more difficult by standing on both feet, then standing only on one foot.
 Eventually, it grows into a balance exercise, as well as a neuromuscular one.

 2. Focus on lifting the arch of the feet away from the ground without clawing or bending toes into the ground.